Nziie-Development/website/docs/introduction.md

 ## Custom Discord Bots
 In partnership with [AnonDev](https://anondev.ml), I offer cheap hosting for the custom bots on powerful servers with good uptime. **If you are interested in getting custom bot from me, please join [my Discord server](/discord) and open ticket**.

-If you are interested in hosting your Discord bot on [AnonDev's hosting service](https://pinghost.pinglik.eu/), please join the support server and **open new support ticket**.
+If you are interested in hosting your Discord bot or other project on [PingHost](https://pinghost.pinglik.eu/) (AnonDev's hosting service), please join the support server and **open new support ticket**.

 ## Server Manager
 [Server Manager](https://servermanagerbot.ml/invite) is a multipurpose bot that I've created using **Pycord**.
 It's growing fast and has **Moderation**, **Utility**, **a Suggestions System**, **Giveaways**, **Polls**, and more!